Life is a series of wrong turns…that’s a pretty good metaphor for a lot of us.

 I’m someone who believes it is not good to be one way or another.
 Striving to be too positive is usually compensating for something and allowing yourself to be too negative is just self-indulgent.

 You know they can’t possibly be that way all the time.
 You know that they clearly aren’t that way when things aren’t going well.
 I know this firsthand, working with advertisers in our newspaper, Healthy Times.
-I would meet these women who appeared so enlightened, almost like they lived with a glow around them.
+I would meet these women who appeared so enlightened, almost as they lived with a glow around them.
 Everything was “wonderful” and they “love everyone.”
 Phooey!
 As soon as something went wrong with their advertisement, they changed into monsters.

 I really did believe, for the longest time, that there was something wrong with me because I couldn’t be that happy and loving all the time.
 As it turned out, neither could they.
 What a relief!